cloudposse/atmos/README.md

 ```

 __NOTE:__ `imports` statement supports `https`, `http`, and `ssh` protocols.

+__NOTE:__ The global options from [main.variant](example/cli/main.variant) are propagated to all the downloaded modules,
+so they need to be specified only in one place - in the top-level module.

 When we build the Docker image, all the modules from the `imports` statement are downloaded, combined with the top-level module [main.variant](example/cli/main.variant),
 and compiled into a binary, which then included in the container.